How to check if a vehicle has been abandoned

 What happens next

-We will inspect the vehicle and assess the risk.
+After you have reported an abandoned vehicle we will inspect the vehicle and assess the risk.
 This is usually within a week but for burnout vehicles, we aim to inspect within 24 hours.

 Once our officers inspect the vehicle and photographs are taken, we will then do a DVLA check to attempt to contact the registered keeper and monitor the vehicle.
+On average it can take between four and eight weeks for an investigation to be concluded.
+However, in unusual circumstances this can take longer.

 If the vehicle has no registered keeper, we place a seven-day destruction notice on the vehicle.